Cristina Calderoni * Vera Klimentyeva * Selma Selman * Bojana Stamenkovic

 “Sworn Virgina”, embroidery, landscape from the film Virgina 2016.

-Bojana Stramenkovic artist research was inspired by the film Virgina and the text of Suzana Milevska; Gender Difference in the Balkans/ Milevska, Suzana/ 2010.
-The film Virgina (dir.
-Srdjan Karanovic, 1991, Yugoslavia, 100 min.), tells the story of Stevan.
-Stevan is a young heir of a family that is cursed because of having too many female children.
-Stevan is thus designated to live as a boy by "his" own family, although she was born as a girl baby.
+Bojana Stramenkovic combines anthological and sociologically approaches for analyzing traditional phenomenons in 21st century.
+Her concern is gender research as well as a kind of reflection on the position of women.
+This time her artist research was inspired by the film Virgina, directed by Srdjan Karanovic in 1991, Yugoslavia, and the text of Suzana Milevska; The film Virgina tells the story of Stevan, a young heir of a family that is cursed because of having too many female children.
+Stevan is thus designated to live as a boy by "his" own family.
 Actually, the family follows the ancient custom of "sworn virgins" ("virgina" or ''tobelija'') in order to avoid the heavy social censure of an all-girl offspring.
 The loud celebration accompanying the hoax announcement of a boy birth later turns out to be a heavy burden in Stevan's life.
 Being stamped by the ancient custom, Stevan goes through confusing situations being both a girl and a boy – having much more than the usual secrets to hide.
-Finally, the woman ''wins'', she breaks with the imposed rules and escapes, but she does this by fleeing the country and the unwanted life as a man together with her newly found freedom in a life with a man, her secret lover.
-She escapes one patriarchy and enters another one.
-The film ending does not leave a place for any feminist reading because it suggests the heterosexual marriage as the only way out for Stevan.